getethos/ethos-design-system/src/components/EmailInput/EmailInput.md

 />
 ```

-This one sets a `regular eye-slash icon`, which results in the email input with regular eye-slash icon.
+This one sets a `regular eye-slash icon`, which results in the email input with regular eye-slash icon. `iconPrefix="far"` is the prefix for regular icons.
+Please refer to https://fontawesome.com/v5/docs/apis/javascript/import-icons for more information about iconPrefix.
+Please refer to `fa.js` and https://fontawesome.com for more info about icon's name.
 ```jsx
 import EmailFormatValidator from '../../validators/EmailValidator' import { EmailInput } from './index.js'